Last updated: May 2026

-Most ecommerce brands still plan inventory three to four months before they have meaningful demand signals.
+Most Ecommerce brands still plan inventory three to four months before they have meaningful demand signals.
 This early commitment forces predictions across too many unknowns.
 The result is predictable.
 Overstock traps capital.
 Stockouts erase sales.
 Both limit growth.

 The issue is not forecasting skill.
 The issue is timeline length.